-"If unusual features are evident that might deterioration, replacement of the ropes should be considered.
+"If unusual features are evident that might "Replacement should be considered if the indicate the possibility of advanced internal deterioration, replacement of the ropes should be considered.
 EXAMPLE: local reduction in diameter."

 Non-measurable discard criteria are:

 - Corrosion

 - Mechanical damage

 - Rope deformation

 - Excessive wear etc.